Los Angeles Hard Money Loans

 Lender’s often look at the loan to value (LTV) ratio, when evaluating a deal.
 Lenders prefer a low LTV, at no more than 70%.
 Most lenders prefer to lend at this level, because it means that if the lender has to sell the property – he/she has a good chance of getting their original investment back.

-Pro’s and Con’s of Hard Money Loans in Los Angeles
+Pro’s and Con’s of California / Los Angeles Hard Money Lenders

 Quick Approval: Lenders don’t go through lengthy credit checks on the borrower.
 They don’t look at that at all.
 Lenders evaluate borrowers differently than traditional lenders do.
 In most cases lenders will approve a loan in a few days if the collateral requirements are met.